 This is an intensive, specially designed Academic Intervention course designed to assist students who are in need of additional support, as evidenced by a variety of academic indicators.
 Placement in this course is based on multiple indicators that reveal individuals are below proficiency, including the 8th grade N.Y.S.
 English Language Assessment (1 or 2), teacher recommendation, and performance on literacy assessments.
-The program directly addresses individual needs through adaptive and instructional software, high-interest literature, and direct instruction in reading and writing skills.
+Throughout the course, students will learn to identify central ideas in texts and analyze writing strategies used by the author.
+Also, the program directly addresses individual needs through adaptive and instructional software, high-interest literature, and direct instruction in reading and writing skills.
 Curriculum also integrates the central understandings and required projects for English 9.
-For the final assessment, students develop a year-end writing portfolio compiling their best work and reflecting on the year.
-English Language Learners at the Transitioning, Expanding and Commanding level can be enrolled in Writing/Literacy lab 9 for additional support.
+For the 9th grade final assessment, students will write a New York State ELA Regents-style Text Analysis Response.
 NCAA approved course